anzweidrej/sudochan/README.md

 If you need assistance with installing, configuring, or using Sudochan, you may find support from a variety of sources:

-* If you're unsure about how to enable or configure certain features, make sure you have read the comments in `inc/config.php`
+- If you're unsure about how to enable or configure certain features, make sure you have read the comments in inc/config.php
-* Create Github issue
+- Create a Github issue

 ### License
 This work is dual-licensed under MIT AND LicenseRef-Tinyboard (or any later version).